 NSW Government Backs Greens’ Groundbreaking Rules to Prevent Housing Loss

-The rules come in response to an increasing number of developments demolishing smaller, modest flats in suburbs like Potts Point, in order to create luxury apartments.
+The rules responded to an increasing number of developments demolishing smaller, modest flats in suburbs like Potts Point, in order to create luxury apartments where fewer people could live.
+The new rules empower Council to reject proposals that would result in 15% or more fewer homes than currently exist on a site.

 Background: